 Orestes sold the 310 a few years later.
 When he located it to repurchase the airplane Orestes discovered that it had been destroyed in a hurricane.

-After public pressure and the ensuing embarrassment, the Cuban government permitted both Orestes’ and Vicky’s families to emigrate.
+After feeling considerable public pressure, and considering the associated embarrassment, the Cuban government permitted both Orestes’ and Vicky’s families to emigrate.

 As an aside, Orestes noted that the pilot who flew the MiG-23 back to Cuba was recently encountered in Havana.
 “He now drives a taxi,” noted Orestes.